PriyaanshPandey/RURAL-ATTENDANCE-SIH-2025/README.md

-Architecture Flow
+**Architecture Flow**

-Teacher Access: The teacher logs in via the PWA on their smartphone or tablet.
+**Teacher Access** : The teacher logs in via the PWA on their smartphone or tablet.

-Attendance: They choose the "Take Attendance" view.
+**Attendance** : They choose the "Take Attendance" view.

-Online Mode: QR scan data is immediately sent to the Attendance database via the network.
+**Online Mode** : QR scan data is immediately sent to the Attendance database via the network.

-Offline Mode: If the network is unavailable, the QR scan data is stored temporarily in IndexedDB (client-side storage).
+**Offline Mode** : If the network is unavailable, the QR scan data is stored temporarily in IndexedDB (client-side storage).

-Synchronization: Once the device connects to the internet, the data from IndexedDB is automatically synced to the central Attendance database.
+**Synchronization** : Once the device connects to the internet, the data from IndexedDB is automatically synced to the central Attendance database.

-Reporting: The "See Attendance" view and report generation process retrieve data from the main database via a Flask API, enabling data visualization and report generation.
+**Reporting** : The "See Attendance" view and report generation process retrieve data from the main database via a Flask API, enabling data visualization and report generation.

-Core Technologies
+## Core Technologies

-Frontend: Progressive Web App (PWA)
+### Frontend: Progressive Web App (PWA)

-Offline Storage: IndexedDB (for local, temporary storage)
+### Offline Storage: IndexedDB (for local, temporary storage)

-Backend API: Flask API (for handling report generation and database interactions)
+### Backend API: Flask API (for handling report generation and database interactions)

-Database: Central Attendance Database
+### Database: Central Attendance Database

-Addressing Challenges
+### Addressing Challenges
 We designed specific solutions for common risks:

 Challenge	Solution

-Unreliable Internet
+1. Unreliable Internet
 Use offline data storage (IndexedDB) and sync when online.

-Expensive Hardware
+2. Expensive Hardware
 Use teachers’ existing smartphones/tablets for scanning (minimal infrastructure).

-Proxy Attendance
+3. Proxy Attendance
-Implement

-teacher approval for the QR scan to verify the student's presence.
+Implement teacher approval for the QR scan to verify the student's presence.

-Technical Training
+5. Technical Training
 Conduct short, targeted training sessions for teachers and students.

-Export to Sheets
-📈 Future Scope
+## 📈 Future Scope
 We plan to enhance the system with advanced features: